gtk-rs/lgpl-docs/gdk/vendor.md

 the GTK+ level using `gtk_window_set_geometry_hints`. ``GtkWindow`` then sets the hints on the `Window` it creates.

-`WindowExt::set_geometry_hints` expects the hints to be fully valid already and simply passes them to the window manager; in contrast, `gtk_window_set_geometry_hints` performs some interpretation.
+`Window::set_geometry_hints` expects the hints to be fully valid already and simply passes them to the window manager; in contrast, `gtk_window_set_geometry_hints` performs some interpretation.
 For example, ``GtkWindow`` will apply the hints to the geometry widget instead of the